AI, Product Design & Real‑World Deployment

 Even experienced authors struggled to meet WCAG AA, and organisations had no scalable way to validate reports.

-Before writing a single prompt, I mapped every WCAG 2.1 AA requirement against Power BI’s technical reality, what metadata exists inside a PBIX, what can be inferred, what cannot be detected programmatically, and which checks would meaningfully improve accessibility without producing false positives.
-This step was critical.
-Power BI is not a web page, and WCAG cannot be applied blindly.
-I had to define, rule by rule, which tests were feasible, how they should work, and how they should be interpreted.
+Before writing a single prompt, I mapped every WCAG 2.1 AA requirement against Power BI’s technical reality, what metadata exists within a PBIX file, what can be reliably tested, what must be inferred, and what cannot be detected programmatically.
+I also defined which checks would meaningfully improve accessibility without introducing false positives.

 • Text and non-text contrast